audunarn/ANYtimeseries/README.md

   <img src="ANYtimes_logo.png" alt="AnytimeSeries logo" width="200"/>
 </p>

-# AnytimeSeries
+# ANYtimeSeries

-ANYtimeSeries provides a PySide6-based interface for exploring and editing time-series data.
+ANYtimeSeries provides a QT-based interface for exploring and editing time-series data.

 The application integrates with the bundled anyqats package and supports various file formats for loading and visualising time-series information.